DinoDevs/GladiatusCrazyAddon/.github/CONTRIBUTING.md

 ## Creating an Issue/Pull request

 Each issue (and a pull request) has its own template, they will help you and us to give us as much information as possible.
+Always check that you are not creating a duplicate, perhaps a similar issue was already created.

 ## Explore the Features Documentation